TellurianCorp/nix-terminal/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Problem statement

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Is your request related to a workflow or limitation?
+Describe the scenario and why it matters to nix-terminal users.

-**Describe the solution you'd like**
+## Proposed solution

-A clear and concise description of what you want to happen.
+Explain the behavior or UI you would like to see.
+Include sketches, command examples, or pseudo code if helpful.

-**Describe alternatives you've considered**
+## Alternatives

-A clear and concise description of any alternative solutions or features you've considered.
+Have you explored other approaches or existing tools?
+Detail them here.

-**Additional context**
+## Additional context

-Add any other context or screenshots about the feature request here.
+Add any extra context or screenshots about the feature request.